glenpiper/glenwrites/2019_APA_Alcantar_DRAFT.md

 *Weight: 9%

-Selected:
+Selected: 5

 *Comments:
-Mike is a key contributor and leader in the Service Desk.
+Mike has firmly established his role as a leader in the Service Desk.
 He is invariably positive in his outlook and team oriented in his focus.
-He is very good at working with the students, encouraging them even as he holds them accountable & coaches them towards improvement.
 He shows pride in his work without being overly proud or self-centered.

 **3. EXTERNAL COMMUNICATION: